-As outlined in Section 3.10 monitoring was carried out for an initial five week period, then for an interim period of fifteen weeks on three sites and finally for a three week period in November/December 2016.
+As outlined in Section 3.10 monitoring was carried out for an initial five week period at all sites, then for an interim period of fifteen weeks on three sites, and finally for a three week period in November/December 2016 at all sites.
 Due to the constrained nature of the interim period some data was not recovered and it was not possible to extend the interim period prior to the final three week monitoring period.
 Data was collected with an average contracted recovery rate of 97% over the separate 5, 15, and 3 week periods.